Lars Vogdt

 available at http://sourceforge.net/projects/nagiosplug

-This package provides core programs for Nagios.
+This package provide core programs for nagios.
 The web interface,

 documentation, and development files are built as separate packages